mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             :param optional: optional mixin?
             :param args: args to add to the function
             :param collected_locals: what locals to add as args
+            :param inline: if to inline the target method; requires collected_locals to be empty use the capture_local() in that case!

             function annotate(function)